Table of Contents:

 Upon harvest, cannabis plants are removed from the cultivation environment and transitioned to any number of steps depending on the desired final end-product.

 In the case of an end-product like dried flowers, cannabis can be pretrimmed or the whole plant can be dried.
-The plant is dried over a period of 2 days to 2 weeks and loses approximately 80% of its mass.
+The plant is dried over a period of two days to two weeks and loses approximately 80% of its mass.
 Cannabis that is dried slower is less harsh when smoked.

-Typical temperatures for drying are 55F-65F with an RH of 55%-65%.
+Typical temperatures for drying are 55°F to 65°F with an RH of 55% to 65%.
 The drying phase is usually followed by a curing phase to ensure homogenous moisture levels throughout the cannabis flower.

 Growing cannabis in greenhouse is different from many other flowers, but at the end of the day, it still requires many of the same inputs any other photosynthesizing plant needs.
 Creating a balance of light, air, and water components is key to growing a successful crop.
 Growers can drive cannabis productivity by manipulating these factors to increase yield by improving each component in tandem with the others.